markhinds/markhinds.github.io/_pages/about.md

   - /about.html
 ---

-I enrolled at Georgia Institute of Technology to pursue a Masters in Computer Science with a specialization in Machine Learning in August 2023.
+I'm enrolled at Georgia Institute of Technology to pursue a Masters in Computer Science with a specialization in Machine Learning in August 2023.
 Before enrolling, I was a post baccalaureate Intern at Los Alamos National Laboratory (LANL) in the Information Systems and Modeling Group (A-1) During the summer of 2022, and the majority of 2023.
 I had worked under Nathanial Blanchard in the HCAI research group at Colorado State University (2021–2022).
 I completed my B.S in Statistics at Colorado State University in 2022.
 I'm currently work for the Statistical Science group (CCS-6) at LANL under Natalie Klein.

 Education
 ======